 Human trafficking is driven by the possibility to make profit on many levels, and businesses profiting from trafficking and labour exploitation are not restricted to criminal organisations.
 In fact, it is often a chain of legitimate businesses that engage in trafficking, both knowingly and unknowingly.
 During recent years there has been a significant intensification of global action against forced labour and human trafficking in global supply chains, – including increased focus on the responsibility and role of businesses.
 The FLOW-project engaged with businesses that have an increased desire to address the risks of trafficking in their operations, by developing tailor-made tools for the prevention of human trafficking.
 “Navigating through your supply chain – Toolkit for prevention of labour exploitation and trafficking” provides five hands-on tools which focus on the implementation of due diligence processes and provide concrete measures to navigate and control complex supply chain networks especially in local, national, and intra-European contexts.
 The toolkit was developed in close dialogue with business representatives and is supplemented by a “Normative Framework Guide - Responsibility of Businesses Concerning Human Rights, Labour Exploitation and Human Trafficking”.

-The toolkit is available in English, Estonian, Finnish, Bulgarian and Latvian.
+The toolkit is available in English, Estonian, Finnish, Bulgarian, Latvian and Spanish.

 The tool and its key recommendations are also summarised in a policy brief “New tools for businesses to improve commitment to end labour exploitation and trafficking in local labour supply chains" which is available in English, Estonian, Finnish, Bulgarian and Latvian as well as in Swedish and Polish.